 and their developmental goals.
 Also the Supervisor ensures that they

 understand how their work fits into NASA’s and Center’s mission and goal.

-The NASA Ambassador or Supervisor ensures that the new employee is given
+The NASA Sponsor or Supervisor ensures that the new employee is given

 a lunch break and accompanies them if appropriate.